• Skip to primary navigation

 February 18

 On this day in 1930, Pluto, which used to be considered the ninth planet in our solar system, was discovered by Clyde Tombaugh at the Lowell Observatory.
 Tombaugh found Pluto mostly by accident.
 Today, Pluto is considered a dwarf planet by the International Astronomical Union because it shares its orbit with another celestial object of similar size.
-(You can get the full explanation in the BJU Press Earth Science textbook.)
-And if you’re ever near Flagstaff, Arizona, stop by and visit the Lowell Observatory.
+If you’re ever near Flagstaff, Arizona, stop by and visit the Lowell Observatory.
 It’s a great field trip for aspiring astronomers as well as those who might be less than thrilled with science.
 I enjoyed my family’s visit several years ago!

 Iwo-Jima-flag-raising-woodcut-2016